-To view the electrons as in Fig. 4.102:
+To view the electrons as in Fig. 4.122:

-- Select Particle Data->primaries and Particle Data->secondaries in the data tree - If you have a high res monitor you may wish to increase the particle display size in the Size option under Particle Style. - If you have run the analyzer since visualising, you will want to click Reload Data before continuing. - Select Geometries->poly to view the wall with which the particles are colliding.
+- Select Particle Data->primaries and Particle Data->secondaries in the data tree - If you have a high res monitor you may wish to increase the particle display size in the Size option under Particle Style. - If you have run the analyzer since visualising, you will want to click Reload Data before continuing. - Select Geometries->poly to view the wall with which the particles are colliding. - Move the dump slider to higher dump numbers to see the particles bouncing off the wall and more secondaries be created.